 The next day, I went looking for Doggy Dan online and began to fully implement Golden Rule #1 along with #2.
 Over the next few weeks, visitors to our home were amazed at how calm the dogs were during their visit....

 Much of Doggy Dan's training methods I'd learned watching my Grandfather as a child.
 He had grown up as the Head Groom's son in an Estate in England, taking over for a time as a young adult when his Dad retired.
-When he'd visit us here in the U.S. at our mini farms - which included pigs, chickens, horses and several dogs and cats, he'd immediately take over their care and I'd watch in amazement as these animals, no matter the species, followed his every move and responded to his infrequent words.
+When he'd visit us here in the U.S. at our mini farms - which included pigs, chickens, horses and always several dogs and cats, he'd immediately take over their care and I'd watch in amazement as these animals, no matter the species, followed his every move and responded to his infrequent words.

 What I learned at my Grandfather's side allowed me to have so many dogs living with us and not have them running the house, but, I never was fully satisfied with what we achieved; there was always something that needed to be worked on.
 Doggy Dan's methods and the psychology behind them have allowed me to move to the next level.
 We're still working at it, but if we see a difference with 2 puppies, an 18 month old and (now) 2 adults, imagine the possibilities!

-The thing is to understand is that we tend to use human psychology to "train" our dogs when we should be using the psychology of dogs!
+The thing to understand is that we tend to use human psychology to "train" our dogs when we should be using the psychology of dogs!
 They have 98% of the DNA of a wolf and when we understand that, internalize it, and implement Doggy Dan's "5 Golden Rules", it is amazing how fast they are suddenly "trained"!
 Think for a minute about how quickly our six dogs stopped barking when David and Hunter come home from work in only ONE session of my saying "Thank you.
 I know that Dad is home (or Hunter)".
 I wish you could see them now when their Nana drops by for a visit or their "Sister Nikki" with little Baby J and our KK!
 No more jumping and bumping and demanding attention.
 And that was before I even saw one of Doggy Dan's training videos!

 Whether you have just brought home an Aisling Lab, have been raising one for awhile now, or have just come here to have a gander, check out Doggy Dan using the link below..you won't be disappointed!